edsandorf/cmdlr/README.md

 bleeding edge, you can download the development branch of the package.
 However, the development branch may be more susceptible to bugs.

-# How to contribute to cmdlR?
+# How to contribute?
 1. Go to Github and create an account if you don't have one.
 2. Fork the project and clone it locally on your computer.
-Make sure that it is synced to the remote repository before you move on to step 3.
+Make sure that the repositoroy is synced remotely before you move on to the next step.
-3. Create a new branch for each separate piece of work, e.g. a bug fix or new feature (see below).
+3. Create a new branch for each bug fix or new feature you want to add.
 4. Do the work and write a descriptive commit message.
-If you have added a new feature, please also write documentation and tests.
+If you have added a new feature, please contribute documentation and tests.
-5. Push your changes to your original Github repository.
+5. Push the changes to your remote repository.
-6. Create a new pull request in Github.
+6. Create a new pull request for each bug fix or new feature added.
 7. Respond to any code review feedback.

 This list is based on a great post on [how to contribute](https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/) to a github project.

-##  Generally about pull requests
-- While I greatly appreciate input and bug fixes to the code, in order keep everything readable, please adhere to the code style.
+In order keep everything readable and maintainable, please adhere to the code style.
 For details, please see the [R chapter](http://r-pkgs.had.co.nz/r.html) of 'R packages' by Hadley Wickham.

-- If you have more than one bug fix or want to add more than one feature, please submit multiple pull requests.
-A rule of thumb is one pull request per fix or addition.

-- If you are adding a new feature or function, please also submit documentation and preferably a test file.
-This will make it much easier to include with the code.

 # How to cite the use of cmdlR?